 Like Einstein, all experts were once beginners in their field.
 They started with a clean state and remained humble while cultivating their genius.
 They believed in their potential and fueled their efforts with hope.

-Whether you want to develop your competencies as a professional, dabble in a new hobby or enhance your relationship and social skills, these five key steps will guide you on how to develop a beginner’s mindset, which will eventually lead to your progress:
+Whether you want to develop your competencies as a professional, dabble in a new hobby or enhance your relationship and social skills, these five key steps will guide you on how to develop a beginner’s mindset:

-1. Embrace humility: Being a beginner requires that you adopt a sense of humility and that you’re comfortable with being in a state of ‘not knowing’.
+1. Embrace humility: Being a beginner requires that you adopt a sense of humility and become comfortable with ‘not knowing’.
 Overcome your ego’s need to portray an image of perfection to others and don’t let your pride get in the way of accepting your lack of knowledge and reaching out to the right people who can enlighten you.
 When you let go of your fear of looking silly because you appear to not know what you’re doing, you open the door to deeper insights and wisdom.

 2. Adopt a healthy approach towards learning: A good beginner is someone who loves the prospect of learning and views it as a fun and exciting endeavor instead of something that’s burdensome and makes them look incompetent.
 They’re comfortable with uncertainty and making mistakes because they accept it as part of the deal of being a novice.
 Learning requires trial and error and experimentation, which can only happen once we detach from our need to control everything.

-I’ve found that the process of learning is much easier when we’re working on an idea, project and business that we’re passionate and curious about, and that we’re willing to invest ourselves in.
-If you find yourself needing to learn something that does not interest you, try connecting it with your long term vision and goals or finding an interesting angle.
+Learning is much easier when we’re working on an idea, project and business that we’re passionate and curious about, and that we’re willing to invest ourselves in.
+If you have to learn something that does not interest you, try connecting it with your long term vision and goals to connect with the material.

 4. Find good teachers: One of the best ways to make significant strides in your learning endeavors and avoid common pitfalls is by seeking the advice of experts such as mentors, coaches and teachers.
 Why?
 Because these individuals have learned the ropes and have knowledge based on nuances and hands-on experience.
 They can give you valuable advice and pointers that will save you time and energy, and also bolster your creative thought process so that you can put your own unique spin on things.

-Whenever you attempt to take on new challenges, you demonstrate your willingness to engage in the universal process of alchemy.
-Your creative potential will be stimulated and you’ll feel the impetus to express your ideas that bear your special blueprint of genius.
+Whenever you attempt to take on new challenges, you demonstrate your willingness to engage in the process of alchemy.
+In doing so, your creative potential gets unleashed, and you’ll feel motivated to express ideas that bear the unique blueprint of your genius.

 All my best on your journey,